YousefSalahKassem/e-shopy/README.md

 ### Shared Preferences:

-Shared Preferences is used to save simple key value data locally like current chosen locale, user chosen theme or authenticated user token.
+Shared Preferences is used to save simple key value data locally like current chosen locale, user chosen theme.

 Its usage is straight-forward:
 ```dart